harrisonpedrero/curiosity-modelling/README.md

 - `failed_loop`: shows that matching `BA` against the pattern `A*B` fails due to `validTransitions` failing, while `validInput`, `validNodes`, and `validStates` remain true.
 - `dotStar`: tests that an arbitrarily chosen pattern (`XYZ`) matches agains the regex pattern `.*`
 - `cascade`: tests that `AAABBC` matches against the regex pattern `A*B*C`.

+Automated Verification:
+- Assertions to verify our regex patterns (`loop`, `dotStar`, and `cascade`) are satisfiable, and that our invalid pattern evaluates to unsat.

 ## Documentation